MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-connect-azure-ad-trust.md

 ## Restore issuance transform rules

 Microsoft Entra Connect version 1.1.873.0 or later makes a backup of the Microsoft Entra ID trust settings whenever an update is made to the Microsoft Entra ID trust settings.
-The Microsoft Entra ID trust settings are backed up at **%ProgramData%\AADConnect\ADFS**.
+The Microsoft Entra ID trust settings are backed up at **%ProgramData%\Azure AD Connect\ADFS**.
 The file name is in the following format AadTrust-&lt;date&gt;-&lt;time&gt;.txt, for example - AadTrust-20180710-150216.txt

 ![A screenshot of example back up of Microsoft Entra ID trust](./media/how-to-connect-azure-ad-trust/backup.png)